header_EN

 Globozoospermia

-The sperm are missing the acrosome.
-Such sperm cannot be received by the egg cells.
-This defect can be resolved by means of ICSI.
+The sperm lacks an acrosome.
+Such sperm cannot be absorbed into eggs.
+This disorder can be overcome by ICSI.

 GnRH

-Gonadotropine-releasing hormone.
-Causes the release and production of hormones in the hypophysis.
+Gonadotropin-releasing hormone.
+Causes the release and formation of the hormones of the pituitary gland = hypophysis.

-Medicine hindering the effect of GnRH in the hypophysis (e.g. Cetrotide).
+Drug that prevents the GnRH effect in the pituitary gland (e.g. Cetrotide).

-Medicine produced from human urine or by genetic engineering stimulating the maturation of several egg cells in the oviduct (in the natural cycle generally only one egg cell matures).
-Same effect as FSH (and LH).
+Gonadotropins derived from human urine or produced by genetic engineering.
+Medication to stimulate the maturation of several eggs in the ovaries (usually only one egg matures in the natural cycle).
+Corresponding effect as FSH (and LH).

 Gravidity

 Pregnancy.
-The blastocyst hatches and implants in the uterus.
+The blastocyst hatches and nests in the uterus.

 H